OpenAI Codex CLI: A Hands-On Guide for Deployment Workflows

 - Include rollback commands in deployment scripts

-Codex Cloud Integration
+Codex Cloud and IDE Integration

 Pricing